Mary Lovelace O'Neal: Personal life and death

+O'Neal died in Mérida, Yucatán, Mexico, on May 10, 2026, at the age of 84.

 Exhibitions

-In February 2020, Mnuchin Gallery held O'Neal's first solo exhibition in New York since 1993, which surveyed over five decades of her work, from the late 1960s through 2000s.
-The mini retrospective, Chasing Down the Image, reveals the ways in which O'Neal has engaged abstraction and materiality exuberantly for political ends, marrying experimental black aesthetics with influences of Minimalism.
-She was engaged with issues taken up by Donald Judd, Joseph Stella, and Sam Gilliam while simultaneously having conversations with Amiri Baraka who pushed her to make images of the Black Power movement instead of abstraction.
-During the 60s and 70s O'Neal's abstraction went against the emphasis placed on figuration by the Black Arts Movement and the Black Panthers as a means for Black empowerment.
-O'Neal's work, "insists on the aesthetic integration of experiences and styles once construed to be mutually exclusive."
+In February 2020, the Mnuchin Gallery held O'Neal's first solo exhibition in New York since 1993, which surveyed over five decades of her work, from the late 1960s through 2000s.
+The mini retrospective, Chasing Down the Image, revealed the ways in which O'Neal engaged abstraction and materiality exuberantly for political ends, marrying experimental black aesthetics with influences of Minimalism.
+She was engaged with issues taken up by Donald Judd, Frank Stella, and Sam Gilliam while simultaneously having conversations with Amiri Baraka who pushed her to make images of the Black Power movement instead of abstraction.
+During the 1960s and 70s O'Neal's abstraction went against the emphasis placed on figuration by the Black Arts Movement and the Black Panthers as a means for Black empowerment.
+According to a review by Jan Avgikos, O'Neal's work "insists on the aesthetic integration of experiences and styles once construed to be mutually exclusive".

 In March 2020, the Museum of the African Diaspora mounted a solo exhibition of O'Neal's Whales Fucking series from the 1970s.
 These expressionist abstract landscapes were made in response to her first visit to the Bay Area that decade.
-They are made using oil paint, glitter and tape.
+They are made using oil paint, glitter, and tape.

-In 2024, O'Neal was included in the 2024 Whitney Biennial, "Even Better than the Real Thing."
+In 2024, O'Neal was included in the 2024 Whitney Biennial, "Even Better than the Real Thing".
 She shared three paintings—one from her Whales Fucking series (1979 – early 1980s), one from her Two Deserts, Three Winters series (1990s), and one from her newest body of work, The Mexico Works (2021–23).
 At the same time, she showcased a solo show of eerie, rhapsodic paintings at Marianne Boesky.
 Titled, HECHO EN MÉXICO—a mano (MADE IN MEXICO—by hand), the show included monumental canvases made over the past three years in the artist’s studio in Mérida, Mexico.

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).